 That didn’t deter anyone from having third helpings, but for the prettiest-looking casseroles, bake first, cool, and then freeze.

-BONUS!
-My Favorite Tip for Freezing Casseroles
+Our Favorite Tip for Freezing Casseroles

 This one’s a game-changer, because it frees up your pans.
 Before assembling the casserole, line the pan well with heavy-duty foil, leaving a generous overhang on every side, then put your casserole together like normal.
 Freeze until set, then use the foil handles to lift the block of frozen casserole out of the dish.
 Wrap well and make a note on the foil of the pan size.